 around the filter that the airless 2800-3000 PSI pressure has no choice but to blow

-a pin hole in the filter.Once a pin hole has formed, the filter must be replaced as the
+a pin hole in the filter.Once a pin hole has formed, the paint sprayer filter must be replaced as the

-pin-hole will allow trash to pass through and thus constantly clog your tip.
+pin-hole will allow trash to pass through and thus constantly clog your paint spray tip.

-How often do gun filters need to be cleaned?
+FAQ 02: How often do the airless spray gun filters need to be cleaned?

 A. Normally every time the sprayer is cleaned is all that is needed.